Phrenzi/slate/source/includes/_patrons.md

   -H "Authorization: app_token"
   -X POST
   -d '{
-        "email": "abc@gmail.com",
-        "password": "password",
-        "password_confirmation": "password" }'
+        "email": "abc@gmail.com" }'
 ```

-> The above command returns HTTP Status Code `201` without any json object
+> The above command returns HTTP Status Code `200` without any json object

 This endpoint authenticate by `app_token`, and try to reset password

-* if success, it will return HTTP Status Code `201` without any json object
+* if success, it will return HTTP Status Code `200` without any json object
-* if failed, it will return HTTP Status Code `422`
+* if failed, it will return HTTP Status Code `422`, with json message: "There's an error resetting password"

-TODO: this seems weird, how can we ensure this user's identity

 ### HTTP Request